gaia-charge/website/README.md

 npm run prettier
 ```

-Otherwise, the [`.github/workflows/ci.yaml`](GitHub Action) will create a commit in your branch with a cleanup.
+Otherwise, the [GitHub Action](.github/workflows/ci.yaml) will create a commit in your branch with a cleanup.